Saturday 13 August 2022

 There are three distinct events, open to both registered and social members of clubs: the Walker’s Turkey Trot; the Children’s Needle Relay, and the Needle Relay.
 Each event starts on the footpath by the wind needle and runners and walkers remain on the footpath at all times and no headphones or earphones can be worn while competing.

 5km walk for all ages.

-Walk north on the footpath besides Evans Bay Parade for 2.5km, turning around at the city end of Weka Bay.
+Walk north on the footpath beside Evans Bay Parade for 2.5km, turning around at the city end of Weka Bay.
 Walkers estimate their time with the winners being those closest to the estimated time.
-No watches or phones allowed!
+No watches or phones are allowed.
 Enter on the day.

 12.00pm Children’s Needle Relay

 10-13 years of age — boys, girls or mixed teams